input-output-hk/haskell.nix/docs/tutorials/materialization.md

 ## Why use materialization?

-Using functions like `cabalProject`, `stackProject` and `hackage-package` results in a lot of dependencies (all the dependencies of nix-tools for instance).
+Using functions like `project`, `cabalProject`, `stackProject` and `hackage-package` results in a lot of dependencies (all the dependencies of nix-tools for instance).

 * They can be slow to calculate (even if no work needs to be done it is not unusual for it to take 5 seconds per project).